MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-manage-project-supplies.md

     On the **Tasks** FastTab, the **Outstanding Orders** field shows the total outstanding amount, in local currency, of inventory items and services on purchase documents for the job task line.

     The **Amt.
 Rec.
 Not Invoiced** field shows the value of items delivered on purchase documents, but not yet invoiced.
-3. Choose either of the fields to open the **Purchase Lines** window where you can review information about the related purchase document lines, including which items or services have been received.
+3. Choose either of the fields to open the **Purchase Lines** page where you can review information about the related purchase document lines, including which items or services have been received.

 ## <a name="to-post-a-job-related-expense"></a>To post a job-related expense
-If you incur extraordinary or one-time job expenses, you can use the **Job G/L Journal** window to post them directly to the relevant job account.
+If you incur extraordinary or one-time job expenses, you can use the **Job G/L Journal** page to post them directly to the relevant job account.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job G/L Journals**, and then choose the related link.
 2. Create a new line and enter information about the expense, including information in the **Job No.** and **Job Task No** fields.